Ioannis Katsoyiannis: Professional career

 In 2006 he earned a Marie Curie Individual Intra European fellowship to perform research at the water research institute (Eawag) of ETH Zürich in the group of Dr. Stephan Hug.
 In 2008, he continued at the same Institute, in the group of Professor Urs von Gunten, participating in the TECHNEAU project, which aimed at developing technologies for universal access to safe water.
 From 2009 to 2014 he worked as supervisor engineer for the giant engineering companies Alstom Power and Hitachi Power Europe, in the commissioning of some of the bigger thermal power plants of Europe, such as the almost 2 GW plant in Pembrokeshire in UK, the totally innovative combined cycle power plant in Modugno in South Italy, the Moorburg thermal power plant in Germany, near Hamburg and the power plant at Maasbracht, in Holland.

 He left the industrial field to join the Aristotle University of Thessaloniki, firstly as lecturer and currently as associate professor for environmental Technology.
 In 2015 he obtained an individual research fellowship from the Swiss National Science Foundation to conduct research in the group of Professor Urs von Gunten at École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
-In the years 2020-2023 he was included in the top 2% of world scientists in the field of Environmental Chemistry published in PLOS Biology and based on citations from SCOPUS.
-In 2022, Professor Katsoyiannis was appointed director of the Institute of Sustainable Water Management and Water Law of the European Public Law Organization and he will be an academic visitor at the University of Ca Foscari in Venezia for the academic year 2023-2024.
+In the years 2020-2025 he was included in the top 2% of world scientists in the field of Environmental Chemistry published in PLOS Biology and based on citations from SCOPUS.
+In 2022, Professor Katsoyiannis was appointed director of the Institute of Sustainable Water Management and Water Law of the European Public Law Organization and he was an academic visitor at the University of Ca Foscari in Venezia for the academic year 2023–2025.